SCORM Webhooks: Event-Driven Tracking for Learning Content

 Most SCORM hosting platforms give you a dashboard where you can look up completions after the fact.
 That works for manual review, but modern L&D operations need data to flow automatically — into CRMs, compliance databases, certificate generators, and analytics warehouses.
-Webhooks make this possible by pushing event data to your systems in real time, the moment something happens.
+Webhooks make this possible by pushing event data to your systems through signed, queued deliveries when tracked events are recorded.

 Push vs Poll: Why Webhooks Matter

 Without webhooks, the only way to get data out of your SCORM platform is to poll the API on a schedule — every minute, every five minutes, every hour.
 Polling is wasteful (most requests return nothing new), introduces latency (you only learn about a completion at the next poll interval), and creates unnecessary API load.
-Webhooks invert this: the platform pushes data to you the instant an event occurs.
+Webhooks invert this: the platform queues a signed delivery when a tracked event is recorded.

 Supported Event Types